epsilon537/boxlambda/site_docs/misc/git-workflow.md

 8. Run the `boxkerntestfs` software test suite in `boxlambda_os` software project build directory.
 9. (Re)Populate `binaries/` by runing `export_binaries.sh` from the repo root directory.
 10. `git commit` the binaries.
-11. Run `export_docs.sh vX.Y.Z` from the repo root directory.
+11. Run `export_docs.sh vX.Y.Z` from the repo root directory and commit.
 12. Update tag to include the new binaries and exported docs: `git tag -f vX.Y.Z`.
 13. `git push origin vX.Y.Z`.
 14. On GitHub boxlambda repo, navigate to *Releases*, then *Draft a new release*.